ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

  }
 ```

 The Callback class manages C/C++ function pointers so you don't have to.
-If you are asking yourself why you should use the Callback class, you should read the [Importance of State](/docs/development/reference/platform.html#the-importance-of-state) section.
+If you are asking yourself why you should use the Callback class, you should read the [Importance of State](platform.html#the-importance-of-state) section.

 ##### Why should you use Callbacks?

 Supporting all of the standard C++ function types is difficult for an API developer.
 An API developer must consider state, C++ Function objects, const correctness and volatile correctness.

 State is important, so an API developer must support either C-style function pointers with state, or C++ member function pointers.
-Stateless callbacks are just as common, but passing a stateless callback as a member function function requires writing a lot of boilerplate code and instantiating an empty class.
+Stateless callbacks are just as common, but passing a stateless callback as a member function requires writing a lot of boilerplate code and instantiating an empty class.
 Further, an API developer also must support a standard function pointer.

 Another common design pattern is the function object, a class that overrides the function call operator.
 A user may pass function objects as C++ member function pointers and C++ requires a large set of overloads to support all of the standard function types.
 It is unreasonable to expect a new library author to add all of these overloads to every function that could take in a callback.